papaIOprog/soa/README.md

-# soa
+# SOA
-Service Oriented Architecture | ITMO Labs
+This repository contains projects for Service Oriented Architecture for ITMO Labs.